AlibabaCloudDocs/mts/intl.en-US/Developer Guide/Receive message notifications/Receive notification through queues.md

 This section briefly introduces the requirements and installation instructions of MNS.

-For more information, see the MNS documentation SDK download and Queue user manual.

-The example language is PHP.
-For more information about the usage instructions of other languages, see the MNS SDK user manual.

 ## Environment requirements {#section_u2x_x2v_1fb .section}

 PHP 5.5+

 ## Installation {#section_ibq_y2v_1fb .section}

-Download the MNS SDK for PHP from Alibaba Cloud.
+Download the MNS SDK for PHP SDK from Alibaba Cloud.

 Decompress the file to the project directory.
-The decompressed directory is `php_sdk`.
+The decompressed directory is `php_sdk`。

 ## Sample code {#section_tsj_z2v_1fb .section}